 - Part 3: The Uncounted: New York Times Finds US Airstrikes Kill Far More Iraqi Civilians Than Pentagon Admits

-JUAN GONZÁLEZ: We are spending the hour looking at a New York Times investigation that reveals many of the American-led airstrikes against Islamic State militants actually killed civilians.
-One of the survivors the reporters interviewed, Basim Razzo, described a coalition airstrike on his home in Mosul, Iraq in 2015 in which his wife, daughter, brother, and nephew were killed.
+JUAN GONZÁLEZ: We’re spending the hour looking at a New York Times investigation that reveals many of the American-led airstrikes against Islamic State militants actually killed civilians.
+One of the survivors the reporters interviewed, Basim Razzo, described a coalition airstrike on his home in Mosul, Iraq, in 2015, in which his wife, daughter, brother and nephew were killed.
 Video of the strike on his home shows a target hit with military precision.

 AZMAT KHAN: So, the coalition, which is led by the United States, releases monthly civilian casualty figures.
 Our analysis of them shows that they have admitted to 466 Iraqi civilian deaths in 89 airstrikes.
-This is of more than 14,000 that they have carried out in Iraq, which is an incident rate of 0.6 percent.
-Less than one percent.
-What we found…
+This is of more than 14,000 that they’ve carried out in Iraq, which is an incident rate of 0.6 percent—less than 1 percent.
+What we found—

 AMY GOODMAN: Less than 1 percent civilian killed.

-AZMAT KHAN: Less than one percent, exactly—0.6 percent.
+AZMAT KHAN: Less than 1 percent, exactly, 0.6 percent.
 What we found is that one in five airstrikes, or 31 times as high, resulted in civilian death.

-JUAN GONZÁLEZ: And your analysis is based not obviously on all the 14,000, but you investigated about 103 separate incidents.
-Because 14,000 over roughly a four-year period, we’re talking about 100 airstrikes a day on average that were occurring in Iraq in this war against ISIS.
+JUAN GONZÁLEZ: And your analysis is based not obviously on all the 14,000, but you investigated about 103 separate incidents, because 14,000 over roughly a four-year period, we’re talking about a hundred airstrikes a day, on average, that were occurring in Iraq in this war against ISIS.

 AZMAT KHAN: Yeah.
-Many of these airstrikes took place near or around the time of liberation, but they were ongoing throughout.
-And so we saw an escalation around the time that Mosul or parts of Mosul were retaken.
+Many of these airstrikes took place near or at around the time of liberation, but they were ongoing throughout.
+And so we saw an escalation around the time that Mosul, or parts of Mosul, were retaken.
 But you’re basically looking at our sample, which was in East Mosul.
-It was in a neighborhood called Aden, a town that’s—so and East Mosul is relatively an urban, densely packed neighborhood.
+It was in a neighborhood called Aden, a town that’s—so, and East Mosul is relatively an urban, densely packed neighborhood.
 Next, we had like a suburban municipality called Qayyarah.
-And after that, we had downtown Shura, which is probably a small settlement typical of many ISIS-held areas.
+And after that, we had downtown Shura, which is probably a small settlement, typical of many ISIS-held areas.